jamesnetherton/homehub-cli/README.md

 homehub-cli.exe
 ```

-You'll need to authenticate against the Home Hub in order to do anything useful.
-Use the `Login` command to do this.
 Pressing the `TAB` key shows all of the available commands.
+You can get help for specific commands by doing: `CommandName --help`.

 #### Running indivdual commands